AliKarimov/Fortuna.zone/README.md

 - Market risks
 - Security risks
 - Regulatory risks

 To learn more about the risks associated with Fortuna Blockchain, please review our [Risk Analysis](link_to_risk_analysis.md).

+## Legal Considerations

+Fortuna Blockchain complies with all relevant regulations.
+However, there are legal considerations to keep in mind:

+- Regulatory compliance
+-

+To learn more about the risks associated with Fortuna Blockchain, please review our [Risk Analysis](link_to_risk_analysis.md).